Audiophile Records: Making records

 Audiophile's albums were pressed by the Wakefield company in Phoenix, Arizona on transparent red vinyl, similar to the red vinyl used by RCA for many of its early microgroove releases.
 Its early albums were released on 78, which was thought to offer greater fidelity.
 Nunn is best known for his high-fidelity, monophonic 78 recordings.
 As recording technology improved, he produced 33 1/3 LPs and eventually stereo.

 In the late 1940s Audiophile released its first recording, Pop Goes the Weasel (AP 1) by Harry Blons.
 The Audiophile AP 1 disk side A has three tracks: "Pop Goes the Weasel", "Wolverine Blues", and "Chimes Blues".
 The B side has "Lassus Trombone", "Tia Juana", and "Copenhagen".
 All six numbers are played by the Harry Blons Dixieland Band.
 This disk carries the matrix and label number 103 and 104.
 The Audiophile AP 2 disk side A has four tracks: "Caillon De Westminster", "Legende", "Scherzetto" and "Divertissement".
 The B side has three tracks: "Chorale Prefudes - Reger", "Pastorale - Reger" and "Prelude and Fugue on Bach - Liszt" All seven numbers are played by Robert Noehren, organist.
 This disk carries the matrix and label numbers 101 and 102.
 These labels showing the AP 1 disk with matrix 103 and 104 and the AP 2 disk with matrix 101 and 102 leaves open the question of which was the first of these rare Audiophile 78's pressed.

-The earliest of these releases (pressed at 78 rpm), AP-1 through at least AP-29, came in a heavy manilla envelope.
+The earliest of these releases (many pressed at 78 rpm), AP-1 through at least AP-29, came in a heavy manilla envelope.
 The first few, AP-1 through AP-5 are rare and highly prized among collectors.
-Around 1952 or 1953, Nunn switched to 33 1/3 rpm and began using the more standard cardboard sleeve with a color slick on the cover.
+Around 1952 or 1953, Nunn switched exclusively to 33 1/3 rpm releases and began using the more standard cardboard sleeve with a color slick on the cover.